 BL: “Rule number one, only bet what you can afford to lose.
 And if you’re in this business and you don’t have money to lose, then you shouldn’t be gambling and that’s the honest to God’s truth.
 I only bet what I can afford to lose.
 If I don’t have money to gamble, I don’t gamble.
 Fortunately, I do very well with betting my games, practicing proper money management and doing the right thing.
 The problem is people are going to gamble irresponsibly and when they do that, they are looking for somebody to blame and sometimes that blame happens to fall on me.
 I can’t crawl into someone’s house, sit down with them and say, ‘Listen, don’t bet your rent money.
 Don’t bet your house money.
 Don’t bet anything that you can’t afford to lose.’
 Therefore, they only lay blame with themselves.
 Nobody wants to win more for his clients than me.
 Nobody.”

-CY: Who is your Super Bowl matchup and who’s going to win?
+CY: Who is your big game matchup in the NFL and who’s going to win?
 Have you thought about it yet?

 BL: “Yeah.
 I have.
 In the AFC, I really believe the cream rising to the top will be the Ravens and the Chargers.
 I really believe both those teams come the end of the year.
 Do I think the Jets can possibly get there if Sanchez plays great?
 Absolutely cause of their defense.
 And if New England stays healthy, they really looked good offensively last week, but again, I feel the class, Jets, Ravens, Chargers.

 NFC, I still believe it’s a three-headed race.
 I believe the Vikings with the way their defense looked against New Orleans.
 I believe Green Bay with their offense and I believe the Saints.
 If the Saints get home field advantage, it’s a tough place to win.
 Minnesota’s played them there tough twice.
 I believe those are your six teams if they stay healthy, barring injuries, those are the teams we’re gonna see left.
 If I had to pinpoint it right now, which I’m never right with this prediction, but I’ll make one for you anyway.
-I believe we could see a Ravens/Saints or Vikings and there’s your Super Bowl.”
+I believe we could see a Ravens/Saints or Vikings.”

 CY: Caddying, caddied for a lot of famous people, President Clinton, Michael Jordan, Wayne Gretzky, Jack Nicholson, Sylvester Stallone, Tom Cruise.
 There’s gonna be a booking out.
 First off, do you have any Jordan gambling stories and what kind of gambler do you think Michael Jordan is?
 I know that he’s always been reported to have quite a gambling appetite.